 This wistful notion has manifested itself in several forms throughout the latter 20th and early 21st centuries, most notably as the paleolithic and neolithic diets.

-Simply put, these highly popular diets seek to copy the food choices of paleolithic (roughly 2,500,000-10,000BC) and neolithic (roughly 10,000-4,000BC) man in hopes of avoiding the many health issues related to the post-industrial diet.
+Simply put, these highly popular diets seek to copy the food choices of paleolithic (circa pre-10,000BC) and neolithic (roughly 10,000-4,000BC) man in hopes of avoiding the many health issues related to the post-industrial diet.

 As it so often happens when a fad starts blowing up, nutrition experts are piping up from both sides of the argument.